- Education and Science»

 In this example, there are two countries, India and England.
 And also there are two commodities, wheat and steel.
 The measure is in terms of labor hour.
 To produce one unit of wheat, England requires 20 labors while it is only 10 in India.
 Similarly, to produce one unit of steel, India requires 20 labors and England requires only 10.
 Here it can be vividly predicted that, India is absolutely advantaged to produce wheat.
 On the other side, England is absolutely advantaged to produce steel.

-In fact, international trade will be mutually beneficial to both the countries, when a country focuses on the production of highest advantaged commodities and export it.
-The disadvantaged commodity can be imported.
+In fact, international trade will be mutually beneficial to both the countries, when a country focuses on the production of highest advantaged commodities and exports it.
+The disadvantaged commodity for production can be imported.
 In this way the benefits of international trade can be shared between countries.

 Even though, absolute advantage trade theory is relevant today, it challenges some criticisms.
 Later many economists developed other trade theories also.
 Some of the major criticisms of Smith’s trade theory are mentioned below.